-Now that your child has started elementary school, there is a lot for you to keep track of: open houses, PTA meetings, field trips, school assemblies, and fundraisers.
+There’s so much for a parent to keep track of: open houses, parent-teacher conferences, back-to-school nights, PTA meetings, field trips, school assemblies, school vacation days, and fundraisers.
 Here are six ways to make sure you get the information you need:

 Your child’s backpack

-Chances are you’ll learn about most school news and functions through newsletters and notes your child brings home in her backpack.
+Especially for younger children, chances are you’ll learn about most school news and functions through newsletters and notes your child brings home in her backpack.
 When she gets home from school, ask her to empty her backpack — at least a few times a week — so you can sort through any papers meant for you.
+This can apply with middle schoolers, too.

 Try reading through them with your child.
 That way, you can talk about all the things going on at school.
 This will help you remember important events — and let your child know that you are interested in what goes on at school.